ark-brighthustle/flutter_zoom_sdk/README.md

 A Flutter plugin for the Zoom SDK.

-*Note*: IOS Version currently under development.
 *Note*: This plugin is still under active development, and some Zoom features might not be available yet.
 We are working to add more features.
-Feedback and Pull Requests are always welcome.
+Feedback and IOS Version currently under development, Pull Requests are always welcome.

+## Features

+- [x] Updated Zoom SDK.
+- [x] Stream meeting status.
+- [x] Join meeting.
+- [x] Start an instant meeting for Login user.
+- [x] Hide Title bar or Hide Meeting info (Useful for e-learning platform).
+- [ ] Schedule Meeting.
+- [ ] List, Delete & Update Scheduled Meeting.
+- [ ] Share Screen using Sharing key or Meeting ID directly.

 ## Zoom SDK Versions